 You might also like: 10 Great Marketplaces Every Reseller Should Consider

-In addition to insertion fees, eBay also charges what's known as a final value fee on all successfully sold items.
-This fee is calculated as a percentage based on the total sale amount plus a $.30 payment processing fee per order.
+So, how much does eBay take from a sale? eBay charges what's known as a final value fee on all successfully sold items.
+This fee is calculated as a percentage (usually 12%-15%) based on the total sale amount plus a $.30 payment processing fee per order.
 The total amount of your sale includes the item price, handling charges, and shipping services that are selected by customers.
 It also takes into account sales tax if it applies to their location as well.
 Here are things to keep in mind:

 If you’re looking to sell on this platform check out this helpful guide to shipping on eBay or How to Get Started Selling on eBay.